Profile of Invited Expert “Steinberg”

 - UCLA School of Law

-Richard Steinberg writes and teaches in the areas of international law and international relations.
-He currently teaches International Trade Law, International Business Transactions, and Theories of International Law.
-He is also Director of the Human Rights Project, and runs the Human Rights and International Criminal Law Online Forum.
+Professor Richard H. Steinberg writes and teaches in the areas of international law and international relations, with a focus on international economic law, international criminal law, and human rights.
+He currently teaches International Trade Law, International Business Transactions, Contemporary Issues Facing the ICC, and Theories of International Law.

 - Selected Citations to Published Materials